 You will receive an email from Airbnb stating that your listing is ready to publish, but the approval process typically takes much longer (2-8 days).
 Once it has been approved, you will receive another email stating that your listing status has changed to Approved or not.

-You will receive and email from Airbnb stating that your listing has moved from ready for review to either "approved" or "rejected".
-If you listing has been rejected, a brief explanation from Airbnb is included in the email.
+You will receive an email from Airbnb stating that your listing has moved from ready for review to either "approved" or "rejected".
+If your listing has been rejected, a brief explanation from Airbnb is included in the email.
 You will also see the status in ThinkReservations.

 1.)
 Once your listing has been approved, log into Airbnb.
 Click Host → Listings → ThinkReservations Sync

-The listing will be labeled In progress until it has been approved.
+The listing will be labeled In progress even after approved until it has been Published.
 You will need to Publish the listing after approval.
 Airbnb will send you an email letting you know when your listings are ready to publish.